RubyMoney/money-rails/README.md

 ## Development

-After checking out the repo, run `bundle` to install dependencies.
+After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run RuboCop and the tests.
+While developing, you can run `bin/gemstash` to run Gemstash.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing